How Brian Clough saved two poor Sunderland brothers from Southwick in the 80s

-The incredible heartwarming story of how Brian Clough saved two Sunderland-born brothers from the poverty of Southwick in the 1980s
+New Brian Clough Book: The heartwarming story of how ex-Nottingham Forest legend saved two Sunderland-born brothers from the poverty of Southwick in the 1980s

 There isn’t much new that hasn’t already been written about Brian Clough... until now.